FarahMint/react-hooks-typescript/README.md

 	3. Typescript
 	4. Food"Fork API

 PS: This is a refactoring of this  project https://github.com/FarahMint/CookingChef.
-I used this project to learn more about typecript as well as context API
+I used this project to learn more about typecript as well as context API.

  ## 🧐 Need to work on:
     1.	when user make a research should scroll down